 MP for Uxbridge and South Ruislip

-Danny Beales is the Labour (Co-op) MP for Uxbridge and South Ruislip, first elected in 2024.
-He serves on the Health and Social Care Committee and on the Unauthorised Entry to Football Matches Bill committee, and previously sat on the Data (Use and Access) Bill [HL] committee in early 2025.
+Danny Beales is a Labour (Co-op) MP for Uxbridge and South Ruislip, elected in 2024.
+He serves on the Health and Social Care Committee and, since 2025, on the Unauthorised Entry to Football Matches Bill committee, having previously sat on the Data (Use and Access) Bill [HL] committee in early 2025.

 Generated 21 February 2026